tock/libtock-rs/doc/SubscribeApiDesign.md

 struct InvalidIdError;

-// Safety requirement: The process must call kernel_unsubscribe for this ID
+// Safety requirement: The process must do one of the following before the
+// `callback` argument becomes invalid:
+// 1.
+Overwrite this callback using another `kernel_subscribe` call with the
+//    same ID.
-// before the `callback` argument becomes invalid. unsafe fn kernel_subscribe<CB: Callback>(callback: &CB, id: u32)
+// 2.
+Erase this callback using a `kernel_unsubscribe` call with the same ID. unsafe fn kernel_subscribe<CB: Callback>(callback: &CB, id: u32)
     -> Result<(), InvalidIdError>;